Brennii96/beesinthetrap/README.md

 ```bash
 ./bin/beesinthetrap --auto
 ```

+If not auto-playing, there's an option to quit early, type either `quit` or `exit` when asked for input.

 There are settings in the config/services.yaml for "difficulty" essentially the chances of a player or a bee landing a hit.
 Also if you want the game to feel more natural and slightly less robotic there's the option to add a delay between